hengwei-chan/fragassembler/README.md

 The packages HOSECodeBuilder (https://github.com/michaelwenk/HOSECodeBuilder) and casekit (https://github.com/michaelwenk/casekit) have to be installed on the local machine.
-Both of them are dependencies in FragAssemblers pom.xml and have to ready to use, e.g. in Maven's .m2 folder. <br>
+Both of them are dependencies in FragAssembler's pom.xml and have to ready to use, e.g. in Maven's .m2 folder. <br>
 That can be done with commands like: